 Over a 20 year period, methane is up to 72x more potent than carbon dioxide as a greenhouse gas, accounting for a significant proportion of the global warming we experience today.
 Rice is also a significant consumer of water.

 Watch the video to learn how sustainable rice cultivation benefits local farmers in Thailand.

 We have partnered with UN environment (UNEP) and IRRI on the Sustainable Rice Platform (SRP) as a governing member to define internationally accepted, scientific solutions to the climate impacts of rice agriculture.
 We have also assured this by guiding SRP to adopt more holistic standards including water use, land use, labour standards, GHG emissions, and reducing chemical inputs while maintaining yields.

 To make a tangible impact on livelihoods, Olam has begun to move tested solutions to a larger scale, with targets to reach 35,000 farmers by 2023.
-Under the Olam Livelihood Charter, we also look for gaps in farmers’ communities to invest in public goods, such as improving the reach of our rice farm vocational training centre, distributing better inputs, and investing in farming communities in Nigeria.
+Through our programmes, we also look for gaps in farmers’ communities to invest in public goods, such as improving the reach of our rice farm vocational training centre, distributing better inputs, and investing in farming communities in Nigeria.

 In line with SDG17: Partnerships for goals, Olam recognises the value of partnerships – the differentiation factor through working with partners with diverse strengths allows us to address global problems, and make changes that are larger than ourselves in order to grow profitably and responsibly, well into the future.